oxnr/awesome-notes/Business/StanfordStartupClass.md

 The biggest constraint is the concept of opportunity costs, it's not about loosing the money but an investment rules out conflicts (one investment per category - lockout/conflict policy) and requires time and effort

 MVP doesn't make sense for a SaaS product, then a straight A round can be raised

+# Lecture 10

+## What is company culture?

+Everyday core values and actions of each member of the team in pursuit of our company mission.

+"Your beliefs become your thoughts.
+Your thought become your words.
+Your words become your actions.
+Your actions become your habits.
+Your habits become your values.
+Your values become your destiny."

+## Why does it matter?

+- First principles
+- Alignment
+- Stability
+- Trust
+- Exclusion
+- Retention

+## Core value worksheet

+1. As the leader, what personal values are most important to you?
+2. What are the most important values for business success?
+3. What values will you look for in employees?
+4. What could never be tolerated?
+5. Remember to incorporate your mission into your core value

+## Elements of high performing teams

+Trust -> Conflict -> Commitment -> Accountability -> Results

+## Best practises for culture

+1. Incorporate your mission to your values
+2. Performance = think harder, deeper, longer about values
+3. Interview for culture fit
+4. Evaluate performance on culture as well
+5. Make it a daily habit

+At some point you shift from building the product to building the company that builds the product.

+If you can't build a great company your product will not endure.

+There have to be unique values if you would only want to tell 3 or 4 things, what would it be?

+Hire people that come for a mission (not for office design, valuation etc.) not just for a job

+Founding DNA become the principles later

+Constantly hire someone better and smarter than you and keep evolving

+Culture are the vlaues in the inside and brand is the promise on the outside

+There is no good or bad but strong or weak culture

+Articulate vision over and over again